mxkh/symfony_docker/README.md

 creating a breakpoint in PHPStorm, just run command `sfdbg my:awesome:command` and the PHPStorm window will opening at the specified breakpoint.

-That's all, enjoy! 🖤

-# FIN
-_I hope this guide helps you better understand docker and save time!_
+That's all! _I hope this guide helps you better understand docker and save time!_

+# FIN 🖤